jstoops/jstoops.github.io/_posts/2025-07-26-osr-hex-gen-surrounding-area.md

 ## Generate Sub-level Hex Terrain

-This follows the same process as generatign terrain at the Atlas-level except it is for 31 hexes this time.
+This follows the same process as generating terrain at the Atlas-level except it is for 31 hexes this time.

 Here's the steps to generate the terrain for the times surrounding your starting settlement: